5 Addictive Novels That Intermediate French Learners Never Want to Put Down

 Picking the right French language book can be a bit of a challenge, especially for intermediate French learners.

-But once you’ve moved past beginner level, learned a hefty amount of vocabulary and feel comfortable with French grammar, you’ll be able to pick up intermediate level books that not only improve your French level but also make you feel accomplished for what you’ve already achieved.
+But once you’ve moved past the beginner level, learned a hefty amount of vocabulary and feel comfortable with French grammar, you’ll be able to pick up intermediate-level books that not only improve your French but also provide insights into French culture.

 Contents